Curved Page Divider

 • Adoption and return home are no longer viable options

-The kinship care provider will become a permanent legal guardian for the child.
+The kinship care provider will become the child's permanent legal guardian.
 They are responsible for medical care, school, contact with other family members, and therapeutic services.

 KinGAP is a discussion that should occur before custody is transferred.
-Once the state no longer has custody, payments and services may need to change.
+Once the state no longer has custody, payments and services may need to be adjusted.
 Therefore, kinship care providers will be better prepared if they have this conversation early in the process.

 Federal Adoption Assistance